versatiles-org/playground/playground/simple-map/text.md

 ---
 title: Simple Map
-description: How to add a simple map.
+description: How to add a simple OSM map.
 ---

 [MapLibre GL JS](https://maplibre.org/maplibre-gl-js/docs/) loads and renders map tiles in the browser.
 To use MapLibre, you need to load the necessary JavaScript and CSS files.
 Based on our [frontend specification](https://docs.versatiles.org/compendium/specification_frontend.html), the necessary assets should always be available under: